-- being aware of how your own behaviour may affect others and changing it, remember you can still cause offence even if you are "only joking" - treating your colleagues with dignity and respect; - taking a stand if you think inappropriate jokes or comments are being made; - making it clear to others when you find their behaviour unacceptable, unless it should be obvious in advance that this would be the case; - intervening, if possible, to stop bullying or harassment and giving support to recipients; - making it clear that you find bullying and harassment unacceptable; - reporting harassment or bullying to your manager and supporting the Preschool in the investigation of complaints; and - if a complaint of bullying or harassment is made, not prejudging or victimising the complainant or alleged harasser.
+- Being aware of how your own behaviour may affect others and changing it, remember you can still cause offence even if you are "only joking" - Treating your colleagues with dignity and respect. - Taking a stand if you think inappropriate jokes or comments are being made. - Making it clear to others when you find their behaviour unacceptable, unless it should be obvious in advance that this would be the case. - Intervening, if possible, to stop bullying or harassment and giving support to recipients. - Making it clear that you find bullying and harassment unacceptable. - Reporting harassment or bullying to your manager and supporting the Pre-school in the investigation of complaints. - If a complaint of bullying or harassment is made, not prejudging or victimising the complainant or alleged harasser.